paulzeitz/paulzeitz.github.io/_posts/2021-09-16-bamo-is-back.md

 tags: [bamo, msri]
 ---

-### BAMO was cancelled during the pandemic, and then our web site was hacked.
+### BMO was cancelled during the pandemic, and then our web site was hacked.
 We will bring BAMO back to life in Feb.
 2022.
 Please return to this web site for more information, or contact Paul Zeitz (zeitzP at usfca.edu).